arsium/EagleMonitorRAT/README.md

 * All saved stuff (logs, passwords...) are saved in csv format except offline keylogger
 * All external dlls used are in folder "DLLs + Package"
 * This remote access tool can also be used as stealer & payloads loader.
-* Build the project in "release mode" only (change x64 bit for Server and clients)
+* Build the project in "release mode" only (change x64 bit for Server)
-* If you update with installer, you will have to backup your configs + logs (.dat, .json, Logs folder)
 * Under license (AGPL)

 ## Technical information